ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

     To switch a variable from `ddev config --web-environment-add` command to `.env.local` file, you have

     - to remove it from under the `web_environment:` key in `.ddev/config.yaml` file then restart the project,
-    - or rebuild it from scratch.
+    - or rebuild the project from scratch.

 ### Webserver configuration